All Episodes

 It's a delicate balancing act.

-The total shift uh is uh to hammer uh political gains over military success of the lack of them, and that's that's really uh nothing new either.
+The tonal shift is to hammer political gains over military success or the lack of them.

-Um Michael O'Hanlon, a senior fellow at the Brookings Institution, a supporter of Mrs. Clinton's and a proponent of the military buildup said the politics of Iraq are gonna change dramatically in the general election, assuming Iraq continues to show some hopefulness.
+Michael O'Hanlon, a senior fellow at the Brookings Institution, a supporter of Mrs. Clinton's and a proponent of the military buildup, said the politics of Iraq are going to change dramatically in the general election, assuming Iraq continues to show some hopefulness.

 In fact, we are losing.